nightroman/Mdbc/README.md

 Mdbc is the PowerShell module based on the official [MongoDB C# driver](https://github.com/mongodb/mongo-csharp-driver).
 Mdbc makes MongoDB data and operations PowerShell friendly.

-- The PSGallery package is built for PowerShell v5.1 (.NET 4.7.1+) and PowerShell Core.
+- The PSGallery package is built for PowerShell Core and v5.1+ (.NET 4.7.1+).
-- The NuGet package is built for PowerShell v3, v4, v5.
+- The NuGet package is built for PowerShell v3, v4, v5 (any).

 ## Quick Start